23 Films That Changed My Life

 Plastic Paradise

 There is no “away”.
-Once plastic is created it is on this earth for as long as most of our small minds can truly fathom.
-We’ve got to stop with the one time use plastic crap!
+Once plastic is created, it is on this Earth for as long as most of us can truly fathom.
+This film really shows the importance of quitting the single-use plastics.

 Watch the trailer here